 To contact the RDC, e-mail us at RDC@etsu.edu .

 office (423) 439-2069

 3 Types of Grants:

-Applications may be for amounts up to $10,000, to sponsor projects that help develop faculty research and scholarship at all career stages. .
-The FY2015 application deadline has been extended to Friday, March 7, 2014.
+Applications may be for amounts up to $10,000, to sponsor projects that help develop faculty research and scholarship at all career stages.
+The FY2016 application deadline is Friday, February 27, 2015.

 Interdisciplinary Grants are intended to encourage collaborative interdisciplinary research that will have strong potential to attract external funding and that involves the efforts of multiple colleges, centers, and/or departments at ETSU and collaborating sites.
-The FY2015 application deadline has been extended to Friday, March 7, 2014.
+The FY2016 application deadline is Friday, February 27, 2015.

 ETSU Policy on the RDC (from the Faculty Handbook)

 RDC Award Recipients, past and present - updated June, 2013

 This document is an MS Excel file which can be sorted in any order; also